Environment zones are being renamed as ‘conservation zones

 - Zone C1 – National Parks and Nature Reserves

 - Zone C4 – Environmental Living.

-How we will make the change
+How we have made the change

-What does this mean for the current environment zones?
+What about current environment zones?

 Support for councils

 The department recognises the work councils do in implementing planning reforms.
 To support councils in transitioning to the new zone names, we will provide advice directly to councils on updating documentation and informing landholders of the change.

 New approach to environmental zoning on the Far North Coast

 Please note that following the making of Standard Instrument (Local Environmental Plans) Amendment (Land Use Zones) Order 2021 the reference to an environment protection zone in the Northern Councils E Zone Review Final Recommendations Report should be taken to be a reference to a conservation zone.
 This name change does not alter the recommendations of the Northern councils E Zone review.